Jason-F/Keras-Image-classification/README.md

 # Image Classification using Keras
-I'll be using Stratified k-fold cross validtraion to conduct image classification!
+I'll be using Stratified k-fold cross validation to conduct image classification!